-Crypto Futures Witness $840M in Liquidations as Bitcoin Nosedives, Ether Records Biggest Fall Since 2021
+Crypto Futures Record $1B in Liquidations as Bitcoin Nosedives, Ether Slumps Most Since 2021

 A sentiment index that tracks crypto markets changed to “fear” early Monday as ETH recorded its worst single-day drop since May 2021.

-- Crypto-tracked futures saw over $840 million in liquidations in the past 24 hours amid a market sell-off, with Ether futures recording $304 million in liquidations.
+- Crypto-tracked futures saw over $1 billion million in liquidations in the past 24 hours amid a market sell-off, with ether futures recording $304 million in liquidations.

 - Over 200,000 traders were liquidated, with the largest single liquidation order worth $27 million on Huobi.

-- Bitcoin and Ether prices dropped significantly, with Ether experiencing its worst single-day fall since May 2021, and the crypto fear and greed index indicating "fear."
+- Bitcoin and ether prices fell, with ether experiencing its steepest single-day drop since May 2021, and the crypto fear and greed index indicating "fear."

-Crypto-tracked futures recorded over $840 million in liquidations in the past 24 hours as the market sell-off worsened on Sunday.
+Crypto-tracked futures recorded over $1 billion in liquidations in the past 24 hours as the market sell-off worsened on Sunday.
 The bloodbath was catalyzed by a stronger Japanese yen and rumors of market maker Jump Trading liquidating its crypto business.

-Over 200,000 individual traders were liquidated, and the largest single liquidation order was on crypto exchange Huobi—a BTC/USD trade worth $27 million.
-The data shows that some 87% of all impacted traders were long traders or those that bet on higher prices.
+Over 275,000 individual traders were liquidated, and the largest single liquidation order was on crypto exchange Huobi – a BTC/USD trade worth $27 million.
+The data shows that some 87% of all traders affected were long traders, or those that bet on higher prices.

-The liquidations came as bitcoin (BTC) slid more than 11% in the past 24 hours, while ether plunged as much as 25% before slightly recovering.
+The liquidations came as bitcoin (BTC) slid more than 11% over 24 hours, while ether plunged as much as 25% before slightly recovering.
 TradingView data shows this was the worst single-day price fall for ETH since May 2021, when prices dumped from over $3,500 to $1,700.
 TradingView's daily candle shows performance for UTC 00:00 to 23:59.

 The drop caused the popular crypto fear and greed sentiment index to flash “fear,” reaching its lowest level since early July.
 The index tracks volatility, prices, and social media data to indicate whether participants are fearful—usually a sign of local bottoms—or greedy, which marks market tops.

-Note: UPDATE (5 August, 2024): Updates headline and story with new figures.